-The following are offences under the Act:
+Currently, the following are offences under the Act:

 - Knowingly accepting a prohibited donation referred to in paragraph 7 above.
-If convicted, a fine may be levied [Section 25(2)]. - Failure to take the appropriate action in relation to a prohibited donation as specified in paragraph 7.1 (anonymous donations), or paragraph 7.6 (donations from outside Ireland), or paragraph 7.12 (donations in excess of the prescribed limit).
-If convicted, a fine may be levied [Section 25(1)(a & b) & 25(2)(a) and Section 6 of Fines Act 2010]. - Failure to furnish to the Commission a donation statement, certificate of monetary donations or a statement from a financial institution, within the statutory deadline (25 May 2022, for unsuccessful candidates).
-If convicted, a fine may be levied.
-Ongoing fines may be levied for each day, after a conviction, on which the above statutory documentation is still outstanding [Section 25(1)(c); Section 25(2)(c) & Sections 6 and 8 of Fines Act 2010]. - Knowingly furnishing to the Commission a donation statement, or statutory declaration, certificate of monetary donations, or a statement of a financial institution, which is false or misleading.
-If convicted, consequences may include a fine and/or up to 3 years imprisonment [Section 25(1)(d) and Section 25(2)(b)].
+If convicted, a fine may be levied [Section 25(2)]. - (i) Failure to take the appropriate action in the manner specified in the Act in relation to a prohibited donation as specified in paragraph 7.1 (anonymous donations), or paragraph 7.6 (donations from outside Ireland), or paragraph 7.12 (donations in excess of the prescribed limit).
+If convicted, a fine may be levied [Section 25(1)(a & b) & 25(2)(a) and Section 6 of Fines Act 2010].
+For example, an offence may occur where - The following donations are not remitted to the Standards Commission within 14 days of receipt. - Anonymous donations - The following donations are not remitted to the Standards Commission or to the donor within 14 days of receipt: - Cash donation in excess of €200 - Donations in excess of the prescribed limits - Donation by a non-registered corporate donor in excess of €200 - Donations from outside of Ireland - Donations of cryptocurrency - Written records of remission to the donor (where applicable) are not kept. - (ii) Failure to furnish to the Commission a donation statement, certificate of monetary donations or a statement from a financial institution, within the statutory deadline (24 June 2024, for unsuccessful candidates).
+Currently, if convicted, a fine may be levied.
+Ongoing fines may be levied for each day, after a conviction, on which the above statutory documentation is still outstanding [Section 25(1)(c); Section 25(2)(c) & Sections 6 and 8 of Fines Act 2010].
+For example, an offence may occur where - The Donation Statement in the form specified by the Commission is not provided on or before 24 June 2024;